BhavyReddy17/Advancing-Law-Enforcement-Through-Data-Driven-Policing/README.md

-# 🚔 Project Insight: Advancing Law Enforcement Through Data-Driven Policing
+# 🚔  Advancing Law Enforcement Through Data-Driven Policing

 ## 📝 Description
-This project, "Project Insight," focuses on advancing law enforcement through data-driven analysis of traffic stop data.
+This project,  focuses on advancing law enforcement through data-driven analysis of traffic stop data.
 Utilizing the power of PySpark, we dive deep into the nuances of gender disparities, search practices, stop durations, and age-related patterns to foster fair practices and enhance public safety.

 ## 👨‍🏫 Instructor
 - **Instructor Name:** **Dr.Ajay Bandi**